DobaDevelopment/DobaKhazix/README.md

 # DobaKhazix
-This is my Khazix, report bugs on Robur.lol / Doba. enjoy simple but good script.
+This is my Khazix, report bugs on Robur.lol / Doba. enjoy great Khazix <3.